1. Workforce issues caused by the skilled labor shortage are alleviated.

 2. Throughput is increased.

 Automation solutions can significantly increase throughput.
-In fact, automated systems are documented to have two to five times higher productivity compared to manual operations.
-In fact, when the correct conveyor is used to transfer material for a specific application, productivity can increase as much as 60%.
+Automated systems are documented to have two to five times higher productivity compared to manual operations.
+When the correct conveyor is used to transfer material for a specific application, productivity can increase as much as 60%.

 3. Consumable expenses are lowered, and part quality is improved.

-Automated processes take precision fabrication to new levels by improving part quality and reducing consumption of consumables.
+Automated processes take precision fabrication to new levels by improving part quality and reducing consumable consumption.
 In metalworking, for example, automating fluid recycling improves the quality of the finished part, extends tool life up to 25%, and decreases new fluid purchases up to 75%.

 4. Workplace health and safety is improved.

 Facilities that implement automated systems improve the working environment for employees.
 By eliminating repetitive or strenuous manual processes, occupational safety is improved.
-Not only is that true in welding, but it is true in metal scrap processing and fluid management.
+This is true not only in welding but also in metal scrap processing and fluid management.
 Using conveyors to automate the transfer of metal scrap eliminates heavy lifting.
 Utilizing fluid recycling systems to extend the life of cutting fluids reduces how often sumps need to be cleaned, a tedious and laborious task.
-Centralized fluid recycling systems also help control bacteria and other health hazards that result from exposure to contaminated coolant.
+Centralized fluid recycling systems also help control bacteria and other health hazards from exposure to contaminated coolant.

 About Lincoln Electric